 There are plenty of different strategies that can help reduce the stress you feel.
 The best way to eliminate stress is to make sure you have a selection of tools and knowledge at the ready to help you when you need it most.

 5 Essential Strategies To Help Master Your Daily Stress In Life

-4. Ditch the negativity both from others and yourself.
+Both from others and yourself.
 Sometimes we don’t hear the damaging words that roll off our tongues or of those in our circle — but damaging they ARE!
 Life is challenging enough without listening to the voices (again, either our own negative self-talk or that of someone else).
 There is always one person in the crowd that talks about how something is not possible or how everyone is doing it the wrong way.
 These are the people who have a negative attitude.
 They do nothing to help bring others up.
 Keep these people at arm’s length to avoid the trap they set.
-Do not let the stress someone else creates become the stress you feel.
+Do not let the stress someone else creates becomes the stress you feel.